BaselNsralla/os-tutorial/00-environment/README.md

 Don't use the Xcode developer tools `nasm` if you have them installed, they won't work for the most cases.
 Always use `/usr/local/bin/nasm`

+On linux systems it can be found at
+`/usr/bin/nasm`

+or just use `nasm`

 On some systems qemu is split into multiple binaries.
 You may want to call `qemu-system-x86_64 binfile`